gcanales75/flowlogs-workshop-instructions/content/work1/_index.md

 [narrative]

-This is the initial diagram
+This is the lab environment diagram

 <img src="images/flowlogs-initial-deploy.png" alt="drawing" width="600"/>